 INTERVIEWING: The Child Advocacy Center offers a safe, neutral, child-friendly environment for children who are suspected victims of child abuse to be interviewed.
-A friendly staff at the Child Advocacy Center greets children and their families.
+A staff member greets at the Child Advocacy Center greets children and their families.
 A team of investigators including the Department of Human Resources and Law Enforcement attend the interviews.
-The child is taken into a private, quiet room by a professional from the Department of Human Resources, where the child is interviewed.
+The child is taken into a private, quiet room by a professional forensic interviewer, where the child is interviewed.
 This room is equipped with cameras so that other team investigators may view the interview through a closed circuit television from another office.
 This eliminates repetitive interviews for the child, thus reducing the amount of trauma for the child.
 All interviews are video taped for the purpose of prosecution.

 CHILD THERAPY: The Child Advocacy Center has a licensed child therapist on site for follow-up treatment after the interview takes place.
 The therapist will provide counseling services for the child victim as long as necessary.

-FORENSIC EVALUATIONS: This service is provided for the Department of Human Resources as well as the District Attorney’s office.
+EXTENDED FORENSIC: This service is provided for the Department of Human Resources as well as the District Attorney’s office.
 This is an extended forensic interview taking place once a week from six to ten weeks.
-A licensed child therapist who has completed the forensic assessment training curriculum conducts the forensic assessment.
+A licensed child therapist who has completed the forensic interview training curriculum conducts the extended forensic interview.
 It is a structured program that has been nationally recognized.

 FAMILY ADOVCACY: Support is offered to the non-offending caregivers in indicated child abuse cases.
 The family advocate serves as a liaison for the family and all involved investigating agencies.
 The family advocate also provides assistance in helping the family to utilize community resources.
 This program is limited to the non-offending caregivers who are supportive of the child victim.